 The ‘Leaving Cert results night’ will be an evening both anticipated by students all over the country and dreaded by their parents.
 It’s a night when gangs of former secondary level students will hit the towns and bars to celebrate their exam results, and is often seen as a milestone night that sees teens tentatively entering into adulthood.
 But it’s not all about drunken teens roaming the streets and worried parents, is it?

-Back in June, Schooldays.ie posted about Leaving Cert Blow-Out Parties and offered a guide to both parents and teens on how to enjoy the night with or without alcohol and have fun without it ending badly.
-With the leaving cert results out next week, now’s the time to plan your night out the right way.
+Back in June, Schooldays.ie have put together useful tips about Leaving Cert Blow-Out Parties and offer a guide to both parents and teens on how to enjoy the night with or without alcohol and have fun without it ending badly.
+When the leaving cert results are out, your night out will be planned the right way.